jordy-silva/ci-costa-brava-msp/README.md

 - As organization, I want to give all information about the race, so I can get people interested
 - As skipper, I want to know prices so I can decide if I want to participate
-- As skipper, I want an easy way to sign-up so I can
+- As skipper, I want an easy way to sign-up so I can participate
 - As a Sponsor, I want my company to be shown to visitors so I can get a positive ROI
 - As aficionado, I want centralized access to all social media, so I can follow the event

 **Wireframes**
-For the skeleton element of the UX design of this project, the [balsamiq.cloud](https://balsamiq.cloud)tool was used to create the wireframe.
+For the skeleton element of the UX design of this project, the [balsamiq.cloud](https://balsamiq.cloud) tool was used to create the wireframe.
 The wireframe can be [viewed here.](https://github.com/jordy-silva/ci-costa-brava-msp/blob/master/assets/wireframes/desktop.png)

 ## Features